Mushroom Bolognese — Rich, Meaty Pasta Sauce Without Meat

 Instructions

-- Pour the oil into a large (12-inch) skillet over and place over medium-high heat.
-Add the onions and celery.
-Cook and stir until softened, about 2-3 minutes
+- Pour 2 tablespoons extra-virgin olive oil into a large (12-inch) skillet over and place over medium-high heat.
+Add 1 cup finely chopped onion and 1 stalk finely chopped celery.
+Cook until softened, about 2-3 minutes, stirring frequently.

-- Add the mushrooms to the pan along with 1 teaspoon salt (this helps bring out the moisture in the mushrooms).
+- Add 1 pound finely chopped mushrooms (cremini, baby bellas, or buttons) to the pan along with 1 teaspoon salt (this helps bring out the moisture in the mushrooms).
 Cook 5 minutes, stirring frequently.
-Turn up the heat to high and cook the until most of the liquid has evaporated from the mushrooms, 1-2 more minutes.
-Keep your eye on it to make sure it doesn't become too dry!
+Turn the heat to high and cook the until most of the liquid has evaporated from the mushrooms, 1-2 more minutes.
+Keep your eye on it to make sure it doesn't become too dry.

 - Reduce the heat to medium-high.
-Stir in the garlic and tomato paste and cook a few seconds, just until the garlic is fragrant.
-Pour in the wine and let it boil for 1 minute.
-Add the tomatoes, broth, thyme and 1 teaspoon salt.
+Stir in 2 cloves grated or finely chopped garlic and ¼ cup tomato paste and cook a few seconds, just until the garlic is fragrant and the tomato paste is lightly toasted.
+Pour in ¼ cup full-bodied red wine and let it boil for 1 minute.
+Add 1 14-ounce crushed canned tomatoes, ½ cup vegetable broth, 2 teaspoons chopped fresh thyme and 1 teaspoon salt.
 Stir to combine.
 Bring to a simmer, then lower the heat to medium and cook 10-12 minutes, until the sauce has reduced and thickened.

 - While the sauce cooks, bring a large pot of water to a boil and add 2 tablespoons salt.
 Cook the pasta until al dente, according to package directions.
 Drain.

-- Transfer the pasta to the skillet and add the cheese.
+- Transfer the pasta to the skillet and add ¼ cup freshly grated Parmesan cheese.
 Stir the pasta so that it's coated with the sauce, and serve hot.

 Karen’s Notes and Tips

-- Without the pasta, the sauce will keep for up to a week in the refrigerator and 1 month in the freezer.
-Cook the pasta while reheating the sauce, adding a little of the pasta water if it’s too thick.
+- The sauce will keep for up to a week in the refrigerator and 1 month in the freezer (store it without the pasta).
+Cook pasta while reheating the sauce, adding a little of the pasta water if it’s too thick.

 Nutrition facts are calculated by third-party software.
 If you have specific dietary needs, please refer to your favorite calculator.